yongsu-l/EZPARKN/backend/README.md

 ## Initalizing the Database

+First check the config.js file within config directory to make sure that the credentials for your db is setup properly.

 Make sure that you are running the db service and execute sequelize by executing
 ```
 node_modules/.bin/sequelize init